-Rhodiola Rosea for Endurance Athletes: What the Research Actually Shows
+Rhodiola Rosea for Endurance Athletes: The Evidence: The Short Answer

 Rhodiola rosea has gone mainstream in endurance communities, largely on the strength of Andrew Huberman's repeated recommendations on his podcast.
 He describes taking 100 to 200mg before workouts to reduce the perceived difficulty of exercise.
 The r/HubermanLab community, which has over 150,000 members, has generated hundreds of threads on the topic since 2022.